top of page

 We wanted to make this part of the outfit personal to the "immigrant".
 We wanted it to represent the bare minimum people end up valuing while running away and seeking to refuse another country.

-We wanted to make the "local's" side of the outfit represent materialism and abundance and be a stark contrast to the personal touch that the "immigrant's" side had.
+We wanted to make the "local's" side of the outfit represent materialism and abundance with vivid-rich fabric, a stark contrast to the personal touch that the "immigrant's" side had.

 Challenge

 The process of making the garment was particularly challenging as none of us had prior knowledge of sewing however the process of learning a little bit about outfit-making from each other was fun and we developed a few skills really well, which will come in handy in the future for sure.
 Our biggest challenge came while we were trying to sew the pants together.
-Our classmate and friend Yanxu came to our rescue and taught us how to sew on the machine as well as helped me overcome my fear of it.
+Our friend and fashion designer Yanxu came to our rescue and taught us how to use the sewing machine as well as helped me overcome my fear of it.

 Pre-presentation prep